 Comments from members of the community about the collection or individual items in the collection frequently provide useful information about interest or needs that may not be adequately met by the collection.
-The Library welcomes expression of opinion by patrons but will be governed by this Collection Development Policy in making additions to or deleting items from the collection.
+The Library welcomes expressions of opinion by patrons but will be governed by the following policy in adding items to or removing items from the collection.